 - Quickly swap to the growing asset.

 - Shift to any Stablecoin from a volatile asset.

 - Hedge against risks.

-Taking all these drawbacks into consideration, exchanges, wallets, and other blockchain-oriented trading platforms began offering swap facilities.
-Using this, anyone can easily convert their tokens for another directly from their custodial or non-custodial wallet.
-The swap requires users to add the amount for which exchange is to be done along with desired trading pair.
-This information is enough to instantly perform swap and get tokens converted into a completely different native token.
+Taking note of these concerns, exchanges, wallets, and other blockchain-oriented trading platforms began offering the swap facility.
+Using a swap-enabled exchange platform, one can exchange any native token for a non-native token directly from the official crypto wallet.
+The swap requires users to add the total amount for which exchange is to be done and the desired trading pair, and this information is enough to perform swaps and exchange tokens from a different blockchain.

 In a nutshell, swapping services provides users with simple, fast, affordable, and secure token or digital asset exchanges.
-Some even go the extra mile to allow users to perform cross-chain swaps.
+Some even enhance their utility to offer cross-chain swaps.
 Learn in detail about cross-chain swaps here.